ehmatthes/django-simple-deploy/docs/contributing.md

 Run the unit tests
 ---

 Running the unit tests is the best way to start contributing to the project.
 This way you know your development environment is set up correctly.

-First, clone this repo and build the virtual environment for the project:
+First, clone this repo and build the virtual environment for the project.
+(Call your virtual environment `dsd_env`, so it matches what's in `.gitignore`.):
 ```
 $ git clone https://github.com/ehmatthes/django-simple-deploy.git
 $ cd django-simple-deploy
-$ python3 -m venv venv
+$ python3 -m venv dsd_env
+$ source dsd_env/bin/activate
-(venv)$ pip install --upgrade pip
+(dsd_env)$ pip install --upgrade pip
-(venv)$ pip install requirements.txt
+(dsd_env)$ pip install requirements.txt
 ```

 Now you should be able to run the unit tests.
 The unit tests will copy the demo blog project from `sample_tests/` to a temporary directory, and run the tests against that demo project.
 Currently (5/2022), the tests take about 13 seconds on my system.
 To run the unit tests:

 ```
-(venv) django-simple-deploy $ cd unit_tests
+(dsd_env) django-simple-deploy $ cd unit_tests
-(venv) django-simple-deploy/unit_tests $ pytest
+(dsd_env) django-simple-deploy/unit_tests $ pytest
 ```

 Don't call pytest from the root directory, or pytest will try to run the [integration tests](integration_tests.md) as well.